gurjot273/University-Department-Information-System/README.md

 # University-Department-Information-System
-University Department Information System (UDIS) developed for the Software Engineering Laboratory(CS29006) at IIT Kharagpur.
+University Department Information System (UDIS) developed as a project for the Software Engineering Laboratory(CS29006) at IIT Kharagpur.